makyo/writing/work/claw17/disappearance/index.md

 "Whoa, hey!" she says, raising her voice to cut off my stream of babbling.
 She looks startled, but not angry.
 "It's totally okay but--hey..."

-I've started crying in earnest again. *Looking a fool, standing there holding a girl's hand, tears pouring down your cheeks.* I manage a strangled laugh, though it's caught up in a sob. *Looking fucking crazy.*
+I've started crying in earnest again. *Looking a fool, standing there holding a girl's paw, tears pouring down your cheeks.* I manage a strangled laugh, though it's caught up in a sob. *Looking fucking crazy.*

 Perhaps as an echo from the café, Aurora takes charge.
 She guides me over to my bed, and sits me down on it before settling in next to me and just holding me, arms around my shoulders.